Frequently asked questions

-- How does Cassiopeia compare to LyX, TeXShop and other LaTeX based document processors?
+- How does Cassiopeia compare to other LaTeX based document processors?

 LaTeX and MathML presentation markup are description languages with focus on presentation.
-The author describes how an equation should look like.
 MathML content markup on the other hand focusses on the mathematical meaning of an equation.
 Once the mathematical meaning is known an equation can not only be rendered for presentation in a default fashion but also passed to a symbolic algebra system for automatic simplification or to a graph engine for plotting purposes.
 That's why MathML content markup was chosen for the internal representation of equations in Cassiopeia and a symbolic algebra system and a plotting engine were integrated directly into the text system.
-Cassiopeia can - due to its key stroke based equation editor and its LaTeX based printing engine - be used as a very efficient wordprocessor for scientific papers.
-But it's much more than that alone.
-The integration of a symblic algebra system, a plotting engine, a simulation module and the RDBMS based document management feature make it a very effective workplace for entire groups of scientists and engineers allowing co-editing in a central database.
+Cassiopeia can - due to its key stroke based equation editor and its LaTeX based printing engine - be used as a very efficient word processor for scientific papers.
+But it offers much more than that.
+The integration of a symbolic algebra system, a plotting engine, a simulation module and the RDBMS based document management feature make it a very effective workplace for entire groups of scientists of all faculties and engineers allowing co-editing in a central database.
+For more info see Comparison of scientific word processors.

 - Do I need to learn LaTeX in order to create scientific papers with Cassiopeia?

 No!
 Cassiopeia automatically generates and compiles LaTeX code when it comes to printing and thus produces results in book printing quality.
 But it does not require the user to know LaTeX or any other typesetting language.
 Instead easy to remember key strokes can be used to efficiently create document content.
 E.g. a section title is created with Command-Shift-S, selected text can be emphasized with Command-Shift-E, a greek alpha can be inserted into an equation with Ctrl-g a, a fraction part is inserted into an equation with Ctrl-f and so on.
-This key stroke based approach allows to enter content and modify equations very efficiently.
+Not so frequently used parts and symbols can easily be looked up on a palette and inserted via a doubleclick.

 - I have learned LaTeX already.
 Can I make use of this knowledge in Cassiopeia?